 “On the completion of a strenuous day at work our boys would commence the walk back to camp, several kilometres in pouring rain with little or no footwear.
 Then someone would start to sing a tune… and others would follow, and the heads would be lifted proudly,” Gordon says.

 “The workforce had been reduced to one-third strength due to illness and death, mostly caused from diseases such a cholera, dysentery, malaria, berri berri and tropical ulcers resulting in limb amputations.”

 More than 2,800 Australians were among the 12,500 Allied POWs who died while working on the railway, while around 75,000 Asian labourers also perished.
 Only five of Gordon’s small Platoon of 16 soldiers survived the war.

 “My wartime experiences convinced me of the futility of war.
-The memories of my war and not those of victorious battles or ignominious defeat, but of the human spirit of our Australian soldiers,” Gordon says.
+The memories of my war are not those of victorious battles or ignominious defeat, but of the human spirit of our Australian soldiers,” Gordon says.

 “I was fortunate that I survived to return to my wonderful country and a loving family, but leaving so many of my companions behind, the memories still linger.”